Merger-inspired rotation laws and the low-T/W instability in neutron stars: Formalism

 The system of equations is completed by an equation of state for the matter.
 In this work we are mainly interested in qualitative features, so it makes sense to consider a polytropic model;

 where $k$ is a constant and the adiabatic index is given by

 with $n$ is the polytropic index.
 All results in this paper are obtained for $n=1$.
-We do not expect that changing the stiffness of the model will have significant qualitative impact on the results.
+We do not expect that changing the stiffness of the model will modify at the qualitative level the properties we want to study.
+For instance the association between the instability and corotation points, the relation between the growth time and the position of the corotation point.
+The impact of the EoS stiffness has been studied by \citet{2018PhRvD..98b4003S}.

 In a barotropic fluid, pressure and enthalpy are related by

 which for a polytropic model leads to: